-Beginner and Intermediate Classes
+Beginner and Intermediate Training

 Offering a Unique Training Experience

-Areas covered in the Beginner Class
+Areas covered in the sessions are:

 Pulling on the lead